 “The life, too, on the desert is particularly savage.
 It is a show of teeth in bush and beast and reptile… Everything is at war with its neighbor, and the conflict is unceasing.” — John C. Van Dyke, The Desert

-The desert—vast and seemingly infertile—has notoriously housed outlaws, criminals, and those who can’t find suitable lives in the communities offered by more densely populated areas of the country.
-But what is it about this place inspire artists to create characters who commit acts of unspeakable violence?
-Are the inhabitants of the desert in American literature, film, and television simply blood thirsty, or is there something more to their characters that might offer us insight into their destructive natures?
+The desert—vast and seemingly infertile—has been constructed in film and literature as a place that notorious houses outlaws, “criminals,” and those who can’t find lives within the communities offered by more densely populated areas of the country.
+What is it that inspires writers and filmmakers to create characters who commit acts of unspeakable violence in the desert?
+Are the inhabitants of the desert in American literature, film, and television simply blood thirsty, or is there something more to their characters and to cultural constructions of the desert that might offer us insight into these portrayals?

-We will explore this themes of desert violence and the rhetoric that constructs it as void, barren, empty, and violent, through the lens of a variety of fictional and non-fictional texts, episodes of Breaking Bad, a film about the disastrous Salton Sea in the heart of the Imperial Valley, and excerpts from a variety of key cultural texts.
+We will explore these themes of desert violence and the rhetoric that constructs the desert as void, barren, and empty through the lens of a variety of fictional and non-fictional texts, episodes of Breaking Bad, a film about the disastrous Salton Sea in the heart of the Imperial Valley, and excerpts from cultural and literary critic John Beck’s work Dirty Wars.

 - McCarthy, Cormac.
 Blood Meridian.
 NY: Vintage, 1992.
 Print.
 978-0-679-72875-7

 - Watkins, Claire Vaye.
 Battleborn.
 NY: Penguin, 2012.
 Print.
 978-1-59463-145-0

 - Ondaatje, Michael.
 The Collected Works of Billy the Kid.
 NY: Vintage, 1996.
 Print.
 0-679-76786-X

 - Didion, Joan.
 Slouching Towards Bethlehem.
 NY: Farrar, Straus, and Giroux, 2008.
 Print.
 978-0-374-53138-6